Mogboella/CeeSAR/README.md

 ---

 *Developed during the 2025 NASA Space Apps Challenge — a 48-hour global hackathon.
-Some visualizations use AI Generated representative data for demonstration purposes.
+AI was used for UI initialization/scaffolding and some visualizations use AI Generated representative data for demonstration purposes.
 For official flood alerts, refer to Met Éireann and the Irish Office of Public Works (OPW).*